Traumatic Brain Injury

 An Experienced Brain Injury Lawyer in Baltimore and Washington D.C. is Ready to Take Your Call

 If you or a family member has suffered a brain injury that meets the above criteria, you are entitled to financial compensation for lost wages, medical bills, physical pain, and emotional distress.
 The key to a successful litigation is finding a Baltimore or medical malpractice attorney experienced in brain injury cases.
-Since 1984, the legal team at Schochor, Federico and Staton, P.A. has had many successful brain injury litigations under their belt and are here to help.
+Since 1984, the legal team at Schochor, Staton, Goldberg and Cardea, P.A. has had many successful brain injury litigations under their belt and are here to help.
 Call 410-234-1000 today to speak with one of our attorneys.
 We compassionately review your case, guide you in collecting the needed documentation and litigate on your behalf.
 There is no need to suffer alone.